KayneNetSec/networking-labs/36-cdp-lldp/README.md

 ## Objective

-Use CDP commands to identify and document missing IP addresses and interface IDs across a three-router, three-switch topology, then transition the network from CDP to LLDP.
+Use CDP (Cisco Discovery Protocol) commands to identify and document missing IP addresses and interface IDs across a three-router, three-switch topology, then transition the network from CDP to LLDP.
 This lab covers CDP discovery methods for PCs and switches, disabling CDP per-interface and globally and enabling LLDP globally with Tx/Rx configured on individual interfaces.

 ---